Teaching Online Courses Is A Skill Every Knowledge Commerce Marketer Must Master. The Way You Teach Can Get You More Students Than You Ever Thought

 In one course created by my client, on “Artificial Intelligence” there were repeated queries that fell outside the course, but seemed to point to a growing trend of interest.
 Students were asking what skills would they need to ensure they could not be losing incomes because of Artificial Intelligence creeping into our lives and making humans redundant.
 While the lesson was focused on how AI was adding more to our lives, student queries were more about how AI might take away more from their lives.
 The course-author thus found another topic to make a course on – and called it “How Not To Let AI Reduce Your Wealth And Life”.

-8. Soar on your strengths as a presenter: every presenter has one of these four types of personality and impacting style
+8. Soar on your strengths as a presenter – every teacher has an impacting style

 According to Jason Teteak, who runs a course on Udemy titled “Teacher Training: Teach the Perfect Lecture Students Love!”, there are four types of teacher personalities.
 See if you naturally fit into one of these four classifications.